 There are several reasons why bodyweight training is an attractive option for those looking to improve their fitness:

-- No need for expensive equipment: Unlike traditional strength training, which often requires dumbbells, barbells, and specific machines, bodyweight strength training can be done with no or minimal equipment (like a pull-up bar).
+- No need for expensive equipment: Unlike traditional strength training, which often requires dumbbells, barbells, and specific machines, bodyweight training can be done with no or minimal equipment (like a pull-up bar).

-- Flexibility and Adaptability: Bodyweight exercises can be easily modified to suit different skill levels, allowing you to progress at your own pace and work specifically on areas that need improvement.
+- Flexibility and adaptability: Bodyweight exercises can be easily modified to suit different skill levels, allowing you to progress at your own pace and work specifically on areas that need improvement.

 - Functional Training: The movements performed in bodyweight strength training are often closer to the natural movements performed in everyday life, resulting in better coordination and overall strengthening of the entire body for visible results.